 Supplementary Explanations Implementation of <basic policy=""></basic> Environmental Activities, CSR Activities etc. AICA conducts our corporate activities to achieve the business objectives under the AICA Policies consisting of the Corporate Principle, the Corporate Philosophy, the Corporate Policy, the Sustainability Policy, and the AICA Group Code of Conduct.
 The Sustainability Policy defines the principles concerning environmental conservation and CSR activities as follows: 1.
 We address social issues through our business activities to contribute to the creation of a better society.
 2. We have established "Compliance with laws and regulations," "Respect for human rights," "Harmony with society," "Fair business practice," "Customer's security and trust," "Proper information disclosure," "Protection of company information and property," and "Environment and safety" as the basic principles of the Code of Conduct, and we base our actions on these principles as shared values for all employees.
 3. We emphasize dialogue with stakeholders, including customers, employees, shareholders, suppliers, local communities, and local governments, and respond promptly to social needs and changes.
-4. We identify material issues from the perspectives of both corporate management and stakeholders, address those issues alongside our business activities, and disclose our progress in addressing them.
-Development of Policies on <initiatives> AICA is committed to resolving various social issues through corporate activities to fulfill our mission defined as the corporate philosophy, "The AICA Group creates new value and contributes to society through continuous innovation in the spirit of our philosophy of Kyosei."
+4. We identify material issues from the perspectives of both corporate management and stakeholders, address those issues alongside our business activities, and disclose our progress in addressing them. <initiatives> AICA is committed to resolving various social issues through corporate activities to fulfill our mission defined as the corporate philosophy, "AICA Group creates new value and contributes to society through continuous innovation in the spirit of our philosophy of Kyosei."
 AICA has identified the materialities (material issues) to be prioritized in terms of the degree of impact based on the risks and opportunities and included them in the Medium-Term Business Plan to pursue corporate activities harmonized with sustainability.
 AICA has established a cross-divisional organization called the Sustainability Development Committee chaired by the President and is working toward fulfilling the materiality targets by having the committee lead the sustainability initiatives.
 The committee's initiatives are submitted to the Bord of Directors for supervision and discussion on a regular basis.
-These initiatives are designed to enhance the earth and society's sustainability and help us achieve sustainable growth as a business entity.
-Japanese word Kyosei stands for active engagement with the AICA Group's stakeholders (customers, employees, shareholders, suppliers, business partners, and local communities etc.) and the global environment.
-Kyosei represents our approach to minimize the adverse effects of the AICA Group's business activities and products, and to contribute to society through the value we create and build better relationships with surroundings , with aiming for a sustainable existence together with the stakeholders mentioned above.</initiatives> Development of Policies on Information Provision to Stakeholders As stated above, AICA has established in our Sustainability Policy that "We identify material issues from the perspectives of both corporate management and stakeholders, address those issues alongside our business activities, and disclose our progress in addressing them," making efforts to disclose corporate information in a timely and appropriate manner.
+Beginning in FY2024, we have decided to hold a semi-annual Sustainability Development Meeting, attended by our directors, as a dedicated forum to supervise and discuss our progress on sustainability.
+In addition, subcommittees were established for priority themes that go beyond conventional initiatives, such as "responding to climate change issues" and "human capital" which have been raised as priority items in the mid-term management plan, in order to strengthen their promotion.
+The activities of the subcommittees will be reported to the aforementioned Sustainability Development Meeting.
+These initiatives are designed to enhance the earth and society's sustainability and help us achieve sustainable growth as a business entity.</initiatives> Development of Policies on As stated above, AICA has established in our Sustainability Policy that "We Information Provision to identify material issues from the perspectives of both corporate management Stakeholders and stakeholders, address those issues alongside our business activities, and disclose our progress in addressing them," making efforts to disclose corporate information in a timely and appropriate manner.
 Our initiatives on sustainability issues are available in AICA Reports (integrated reports) as well as on our website.
-Since the Medium-Term Business Plan includes materialities centered on non-financial issues, AICA has disclosed our activity targets and results in IR documents.
+Since the Medium-Term

+Business Plan includes materialities centered on non-financial issues, AIC A has disclosed our activity targets and results in IR documents.